California city calls for permanent cease-fire in Israel-Hamas war, urgent humanitarian aid to Gaza

 Oakland's action comes as Hamas has released some hostages captured in the Oct.
 7 attack, while Israel has released some imprisoned Palestinians.
 Israel has said it would extend the cease-fire by one day for every 10 additional hostages released, but that it remains committed to crushing Hamas' military capabilities and ending the group's 16-year rule over Gaza, which would likely mean expanding the Israeli military's ground offensive.

 The war started after Hamas broke through Israel’s high-tech “Iron Wall” on Oct.
 7 and launched an attack that left more than 1,200 Israelis dead.
-Hamas also took nearly 240 Israelis hostage.
+Hamas also took nearly 240 people hostage.

 More than 13,300 Palestinians have been killed since the war began, roughly two-thirds of them women and minors, according to the Hamas-controlled Health Ministry in Gaza.

 Jablon reported from Los Angeles.
-Associated Press journalist Julie Watson in San Diego contributed.
+Associated Press journalist Julie Watson in San Diego contributed to this report.

 Credit: AP